 Is your e-bike legal?
-Electrically assisted pedal cycles regulations

-EAPCs – electric bikes or e-bikes in common parlance – must now meet the following criteria in order to have the same legal standing as regular non-assisted bicycles and to be allowed on roads, bike paths and other places where bicycles are allowed under UK law.
+EAPCs – electric bikes or e-bikes in common parlance – must now meet the following criteria in order to have the same legal standing as regular non-assisted bicycles and to be allowed on roads, cycle paths and other places where bicycles are allowed under UK law.

-- The motor used must be of no more than 250 Watts (maximum continuous rated power)
+- The motor used must be of no more than 250 Watts (maximum continuous rated power).

-- The e-bike’s pedals must be in motion for motor assistance to be provided
+- The e-bike’s pedals must be in motion for motor assistance to be provided.

-- The rider must be 14 years of age or over
+- The rider must be 14 years of age or over.

 These other categories are fully regulated motor vehicles under EU and UK law, so using them on public highways in the UK is a much more complex affair and inevitably involves attempting to obtain paperwork and possibly meet other requirements such as insurance and dealing with the DVLA.
 In short, they are likely to be legally classed as a moped or even motorbike.

 A brief outline of the two main ‘e-bike-like’ categories you may come across:

-- E-bikes controlled by a throttle where there is no need for the pedals to be turning to engage the motor – so-called ‘twist and go’ machines.
-New models of these kind are now classified under EU law under the L1e-A ‘powered cycles’ category that allows power up to 1000w, with power assistance cutting out at 25kph.
+- E-bikes controlled by a throttle where there is no need for the pedals to be turning to engage the motor – so-called ‘twist-and-go’ machines.
+New models of these kind are now classified under EU law under the L1e-A ‘powered cycles’ category that allows power up to 1,000w, with power assistance cutting out at 25kph.

-The user will also need insurance, legally certified helmet, and a qualifying drivers licence (and potentially down the line an MOT it seems).
+The user will also need insurance, legally certified helmet, and a qualifying driver’s licence (and potentially down the line an MOT it seems).
 The cycle would also be required to be registered for vehicle excise duty, although this would be reduced to £0 due to it being an electric vehicle.

 Construction and Use

-The vehicle must be fitted with a plate where you can easily read it (in practice often more of a sticker discretely placed on the frame so that you may have to search a little to find it) showing the manufacturer’s name and motor power output.
+- The vehicle must be fitted with a plate where you can easily read it (in practice often more of a sticker discretely placed on the frame so that you may have to search a little to find it) showing the manufacturer’s name and motor power output.

 - The power switch or control must default to off, requiring a constant intervention from the rider in order to maintain power assistance.
-No power without pedalling which must be a feature of any post 2015 legal e-bike satisfies this requirement in any case.
+No power without pedalling which must be a feature of any post-2015 legal e-bike satisfies this requirement in any case.